 On December 20, 2005, the Company entered into a revolving line of credit agreement with TD Bank providing for demand or short-term borrowings up to \$1,000,000.
-The credit agreement includes an interest rate indexed to 3.00% above the British Bankers' Association London Interbank Offered Rate (BBA LIBOR).
-The line of credit was renewed on November 26, 2013, and expires on December 1, 2014.
-Draws against the line are limited by varying percentages of the Company's eligible accounts receivable.
+The credit agreement includes an interest rate indexed to 3.00% above the British Bankers' Association London Interbank Offered Rate ("BBA LIBOR").
+Notice that the line of credit has been renewed was received on March 18, 2015. , and it will next expire on May 31, 2016.
+The draws against the line are limited by varying percentages of the Company's eligible accounts receivable.
+The draw limit at December 31, 2014 was \$659,955.
 The bank is granted a security interest in all company assets if there are borrowings under the line of credit.
 Interest on outstanding balances is payable monthly.
-The effective rate at December 31, 2013, was 3.16%.
-At December 31, 2012, the effective rate was 3.21%.
+The effective rate at December 31, 2014 was 3.16%.
+At December 31, 2013, the effective rate was 3.16%.

 The bank has a first priority security interest in the Company's receivables and a direct assignment of its U.S. federal government contracts.
-Under the line of credit agreement, the Company is bound by certain covenants, including maintaining positive net income as tested on an annual basis and producing a number of periodic financial reports for the benefit of the bank.
-As of December 31, 2013, the Company was not in compliance with the positive net income covenant.
-There was no outstanding balance on the line of credit at December 31, 2013 or 2012.
+Under the line of credit agreement, the Company is bound by certain covenants, including maintaining a minimum tangible net worth and producing a number of periodic financial reports for the benefit of the bank.
+As of December 31, 2014, the Company was not in compliance with the positive net income covenant.
+The Company was granted a waiver for failing to meet its positive net income covenant.
+The positive net income covenant was dropped in the renewal in favor of a minimum tangible net worth covenant.
+There was no outstanding balance on the line of credit at December 31, 2014 or 2013.